learn-co-curriculum/beginning-ruby-resources-readme/README.md

 ### Reading

 Try to take a look at these resources before we begin learning Ruby.
+They're great to at least make a note of and come back to later.

 ### Learn to Program